Spotted bass: Distribution and habitat

-Spotted bass seems to segregated by habitat type from closely related species such as the largemouth and smallmouth basses.
+Spotted bass seem to be segregated by habitat type from closely related species such as the largemouth and smallmouth bass.
 They tend to be found in areas with more water current than the largemouth, and usually inhabit areas that are too warm, turbid and sluggish for smallmouth bass.
 They usually occur around aquatic vegetation, submerged logs, and rock or riprap walls in small to large flowing streams, rivers, and reservoirs.
 Spotted bass are distributed throughout the Ohio River basin as well as the central and lower Mississippi River basin.
 The species may be found in Gulf Coast states from Texas east to Florida.
 Spotted bass are native to portions of East Texas, particularly in the Sabine, Neches and Cypress Rivers.

 Diet

-Spotted bass usually feed on small fishes, crayfishes and aquatic insects.
+Spotted bass usually feed on small fishes, crayfish and aquatic insects.
 The young begin with copepods and other small crustaceans and soon begin to eat insects.
 The spotted bass' diet falls in between the largemouth and smallmouth bass.
 It isn't nearly as predatory as the largemouth and only consumes about half the amount of the fish.
 Like all bass the spotted bass feeds by opening its mouth and creating a negative pressure that sucks in the prey.